d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-directory-files'
         Return list of absolute file paths in variable `denote-directory'.
-The returned files only need to have an identifier.
-This may include files that are not implied by `denote-file-type'.
-Remember that the `denote-directory'
+Files only need to have an identifier.
+The return value may thus include file types that are not implied by `denote-file-type'.
+To limit the return value to text files, use the function `denote-directory-text-only-files'.
+Remember that
-        accepts a directory-local value ([Maintain separate directories for notes]).
+        the `denote-directory' accepts a directory-local value
+        ([Maintain separate directories for notes]).

   Function `denote-directory-text-only-files'
         Return list of text files in variable `denote-directory'.
         Filter `denote-directory-files' using `denote-file-is-note-p'.

   Function `denote-directory-subdirectories'
+        Return list of subdirectories in variable
+        `denote-directory'.
+Omit dotfiles (such as .git)
+        unconditionally.
+Also exclude whatever matches
-        Return list of subdirectories of the variable `denote-directory'.
-Note that the `denote-directory' accepts a directory-local value for what we call “silos” ([Maintain separate directories for notes]).
+        `denote-excluded-directories-regexp'.
+Note that the
+        `denote-directory' accepts a directory-local value for what we call “silos” ([Maintain separate directories for notes]).

   Function `denote-directory-files-matching-regexp'
         Return list of files matching `REGEXP' in